 A food diary creates personal accountability.
 When you honestly note everything you eat, you’re more likely to stick to healthier food choices.

-In a study published by the American Journal of Preventive Medicine, participants who used a food diary at least six days a week lost twice as much weight as participants who kept food records once a week or less.
+In a study published by the American Journal of Preventive Medicine, participants who wrote down what they ate at least six days a week lost twice as much weight as participants who kept food records once a week or less.

 5 Tips on Keeping a Food Diary